 The shoe provides great forefoot energy return, efficiently turning each toe-off into lively propulsion.
 Though marginally behind the heel's performance, the forefoot still returns a ton of energy, helping you move forward efficiently, particularly during prolonged efforts.

-The forefoot cushioning is even better than the heel, consistently offering plush protection even under significant loads.
+The forefoot cushioning is better than the heel, consistently offering plush protection even under significant loads.
 The cushioning feels particularly comfortable, effectively absorbing impact at all intensities, ensuring sustained comfort for runners striking at the midfoot or forefoot.

 The New Balance FuelCell SuperComp Elite v4's heel firmness is low overall, indicating relatively soft foam in this area.
 While this softness contributes positively to comfort, it slightly compromises stability, especially as impact forces increase, potentially requiring runners to pay closer attention to form to maintain a stable foot strike.

 The shoe's forefoot is quite firm overall, offering a balanced feel.
 But it isn't quite as firm at higher intensities as some competitors like the Nike Vaporfly 3.
-This slightly softer feel provides comfort for longer runs without sacrificing too much stability.
+This slightly softer feel provides comfort without sacrificing too much stability.
 However, runners who prefer maximum dynamism may find it less firm than other high-performance racing shoes, especially for shorter events.